-- (1) A person is eligible for health care coverage under the school employees retirement system's health care plan so long as the person qualifies as one of the following: - (a) An age and service retirant or the retirant's dependent, - (b) A disability benefit recipient or the recipient's dependent, - (c) The dependent of a deceased member, deceased age and service retirant, or deceased disability benefit recipient, if the dependent is receiving a benefit pursuant to section 3309.45 or 3309.46 of the Revised Code, - (d) The dependent child of a deceased member, deceased disability benefit recipient, or deceased age and service retirant if the spouse is receiving a benefit pursuant to section 3309.45 or 3309.46 of the Revised Code and the spouse elects to be covered. - (2) Eligibility for health care coverage shall terminate when the person ceases to qualify as one of the persons listed in paragraph (B)(1) of this rule.
+- (1) A person is eligible for health care coverage under the school employees retirement system's health care plan so long as the person qualifies as one of the following: - (a) An age and service retirant or the retirant's dependent, - (b) A disability benefit recipient or the recipient's dependent, - (c) The dependent of a deceased member, deceased age and service retirant, or deceased disability benefit recipient, if the dependent is receiving a benefit pursuant to section 3309.45 or 3309.46 of the Revised Code, - (d) The dependent child of a deceased member, deceased disability benefit recipient, or deceased age and service retirant if the spouse is receiving a benefit pursuant to section 3309.45 or 3309.46 of the Revised Code and the spouse elects to be covered. - (2) Eligibility for health care coverage shall terminate when the person ceases to qualify as one of the persons listed in paragraph (B)(1) of this rule, except that a dependent described in paragraph (A)(5)(b)(i) of this rule shall cease to qualify on the first day of the calendar year following the dependent's twenty-sixth birthday.

-(C)Enrollment
+(C) Enrollment

-- (1) Except as otherwise provided in this rule, an eligible benefit recipient may enroll in school employees retirement system's health care coverage only at the time the benefit recipient applies for an age and service retirement, disability benefit, or monthly benefits pursuant to section 3309.45 of the Revised Code. - (2) An eligible spouse of an age and service retirant or disability benefit recipient may only be enrolled in the system's health care coverage as follows: - (a) At the time the retirant or disability benefit recipient enrolls in school employees retirement system's health care coverage; or, - (b) Within thirty-one days of the eligible spouse's: - (i) Marriage to the retirant or disability benefit recipient; - (ii) Attaining age sixty-five; or - (iii) Involuntary termination of health care coverage under another group plan, medicare advantage plan, or medicare part D plan. - (3) An eligible dependent child of an age and service retirant, disability benefit recipient, or deceased member may be enrolled in the system's health care coverage as follows: - (a) At the time the retirant, disability benefit recipient, or surviving spouse enrolls in school employees retirement system's health care coverage; or, - (b) Within thirty-one days of the eligible dependent child's: - (i) Birth, adoption, or custody order; or - (ii) Involuntary termination of health care coverage under another group plan, medicaid, medicare advantage plan, or medicare part D plan. - (D) Cancellation of health care coverage
+- (1) Except as otherwise provided in this rule, an eligible benefit recipient may enroll in school employees retirement system's health care coverage only at the time the benefit recipient applies for an age and service retirement, disability benefit, or monthly benefits pursuant to section 3309.45 of the Revised Code. - (2) An eligible spouse of an age and service retirant or disability benefit recipient may only be enrolled in the system's health care coverage as follows: - (a) At the time the retirant or disability benefit recipient enrolls in school employees retirement system's health care coverage; or, - (b) Within thirty-one days of the eligible spouse's: - (i) Marriage to the retirant or disability benefit recipient; - (ii) Attaining age sixty-five; or - (iii) Involuntary termination of health care coverage under another group plan, medicare advantage plan, or medicare part D plan. - (3) An eligible dependent child of an age and service retirant, disability benefit recipient, or deceased member may be enrolled in the system's health care coverage as follows: - (a) At the time the retirant, disability benefit recipient, or surviving spouse enrolls in school employees retirement system's health care coverage; or, - (b) Within thirty-one days of the eligible dependent child's: - (i) Birth, adoption, or custody order; or - (ii) Involuntary termination of health care coverage under another group plan, medicaid, medicare advantage plan, or medicare part D plan.

+(D) Cancellation of health care coverage